-The 3.0 TDV6 HSE comes with the following as standard specification: navigation system (hard disc drive) with voice control and off-road mapping; portable audio interface; rear view camera; front park distance control; 19-inch split-spoke wheels; rear air conditioning; illuminated front vanity mirrors; rear luggage net; interior mood lighting; electric seat driver's and passenger's adjustment; driver and passenger front armrests; and a leather gear knob.
-As comprehensive as these spec’ levels are, there’s more in the Land Rover goody tin that hasn’t been chosen for Australia, including tyre pressure monitoring - that’s nuts, because tyre pressure monitoring is the first thing you need when going bush.
+The 3.0 TDV6 HSE came with the following as standard specification: navigation system (hard disc drive) with voice control and off-road mapping; portable audio interface; rear view camera; front park distance control; 19-inch split-spoke wheels; rear air conditioning; illuminated front vanity mirrors; rear luggage net; interior mood lighting; electric seat driver's and passenger's adjustment; driver and passenger front armrests; and a leather gear knob.
+As comprehensive as these spec’ levels were, there was more in the Land Rover goody tin that hadn’t been chosen for Australia, including tyre pressure monitoring - that’s nuts, because tyre pressure monitoring is the first thing you need when going bush.

 Living with the Discovery 4

 Our test vehicles were SE models, with some options: electronically-lockable rear diff; metallic paint and an expensive navigation system ($4430).
-The Discovery 3’s original nav system was useless in the bush until we upgraded the mapping and that brought it up to Disco 4 level, which is very good.
-Most bush tracks we’ve come across around Australia are shown, making the factory unit a useful option.
+The Discovery 3’s original nav system was useless in the bush until we upgraded the mapping and that brought it up to Disco 4 level, which was very good.
+Most bush tracks we’ve come across around Australia were shown, making the factory unit a useful option.

-The lockable rear diff is a must-have for serious off-road work and we’ve found that the locked back end gives the traction control system a useful leg-up.
+The lockable rear diff was a must-have for serious off-road work and we found that the locked back end gives the traction control system a useful leg-up.

-Metallic paint is an expensive choice, but there’s no doubt about its quality.
+Metallic paint was an expensive choice, but there was no doubt about its quality.
 Our Disco 3 paint remained in good nick, despite years of bush work.

 In stepping from the Disco 3 into the Discovery 4 we noticed firstly the switch from a proper ignition key to a keyless start and stop system.
 We hate the thought of accidentally leaving home without the key fob, even though there’s a key-proximity warning message inbuilt.
 Worse is the possibility that my beloved could take it shopping after being dropped off, leaving me in the Disco miles away, with the engine running.

-In a changed control and dashboard layout graphics replace analogue coolant temperature and fuel gauges.
-The Terrain Response dial and Hill Descent Control button are easier to see and operate, and when selections are made they’re repeated momentarily in graphic display on the dashboard screen.
+In a changed control and dashboard layout graphics replaced analogue coolant temperature and fuel gauges.
+The Terrain Response dial and Hill Descent Control button were easier to see and operate, and when selections were made they were repeated momentarily in graphic display on the dashboard screen.

-Given the instrument panel LED graphics we expected a digital clock as well, but the Disco 4 has an ‘old fashioned’ analogue clock that you can actually read at a glance – much better than the illegible digital clock in the Disco 3.
+Given the instrument panel LED graphics we expected a digital clock as well, but the Disco 4 had an ‘old fashioned’ analogue clock that you could actually read at a glance – much better than the illegible digital clock in the Disco 3.

-Not so good is the loss of shelf space in front of the navigation screen, where we’re used to popping ‘sunnies’.
-Also changed is the ash-tray design that used to be ideal for CB radio location, but the new one is too small.
+Not so good was the loss of shelf space in front of the navigation screen, where we were used to popping ‘sunnies’.
+Also changed was the ash-tray design that used to be ideal for CB radio location, but the new one was too small.

-The Disco 4 Harman/Kardon sound system should be the same as the Disco 3’s, but our optionally upgraded Disco 3 systems sounded much better than the current Disco 4 SE’s nine-speaker standard kit.
+The Disco 4 Harman/Kardon sound system should have been the same as the Disco 3’s, but our optionally upgraded Disco 3 systems sounded much better than the current Disco 4 SE’s nine-speaker standard kit.
 The better quality system is now an HSE exclusive.
-The Discovery 4 has iPod connectivity and charging, but the plug won’t charge an iPhone.
+The Discovery 4 had iPod connectivity and charging, but the plug wouldn’t charge an iPhone.

-The new manual-adjustment front seats look similar to the Disco 3 chairs, but they have more support.
+The manual-adjustment front seats looked similar to the Disco 3 chairs, but they had more support.
 We swapped our seats for Recaros and, while we’d still move them into a Disco 4, there’s no desperate need for improved seating.
-The power-adjustment seats in the HSE are even better.
+The power-adjustment seats in the HSE were even better.

-The steering wheel switch shapes have been changed, to make them feel more recognisable by the fingertips and it’s worked.
+The steering wheel switch shapes were changed, to make them feel more recognisable by the fingertips and it worked.

-Also, the rather confusing front and rear fog lamp switching in the Disco 3 – pull the headlight dial out one notch for front fogs and two notches for rears – has been swapped for more logical separate push buttons.
+Also, the rather confusing front and rear fog lamp switching in the Disco 3 – pull the headlight dial out one notch for front fogs and two notches for rears – was swapped for more logical separate push buttons.

-Our Disco 3 SE came with optional bi-xenon lights, but they’re now standard with the three-litre engine and they incorporate cornering beams.
+Our Disco 3 SE came with optional bi-xenon lights, but they were standard with the three-litre engine and they incorporated cornering beams.

-The new beams are noticeably broader than the Disco 3’s, even when driving straight ahead.
-Auto-dimming interior and power-fold exterior mirrors are now standard.
-When you turn off the engine the mirrors tuck-in neatly and that’s handy in tight car park spaces.
-The mirrors dip when reverse is selected in the HSE version.
+The new beams were noticeably broader than the Disco 3’s, even when driving straight ahead.
+Auto-dimming interior and power-fold exterior mirrors were standard.
+When you turned off the engine the mirrors tucked-in neatly and that’s handy in tight car park spaces.
+The mirrors dipped when reverse was selected in the HSE version.

-The second and third-row seating is as before and is still far and away the best back-seat/cargo arrangement in the market.
-No other large wagon comes within cooee of the Land Rover design.
+The second and third-row seating was as before and was still far and away the best back-seat/cargo arrangement in the market.
+No other large wagon came within cooee of the Land Rover design.

-Engine noise is remarkably lower than in the 2.7-litre Discovery 3, which is already very quiet when compared with four-cylinder Japanese diesels.
-Twin turbos chop the intake noise pulses into little puffs and no-one picked the Disco 4 as a diesel, even at idle.
+Engine noise was remarkably lower than in the 2.7-litre Discovery 3, which was already very quiet when compared with four-cylinder Japanese diesels.
+Twin turbos chopped the intake noise pulses into little puffs and no-one picked the Disco 4 as a diesel, even at idle.

-The six-speed auto’s slick shifting feels the same, but the three-litre does everything using fewer engine revs – hence the economy improvement.
-The performance difference between our 2.7 and the new three-litre is shattering – to the point where I didn’t dare to do a stopwatch comparison.
-The three-litre V6 Discovery 4 is almost a performance match for the Range Rover Sport V8 diesel and blows the LandCruiser 200’s 4.5-litre V8 into the weeds.
+The six-speed auto’s slick shifting felt the same, but the three-litre did everything using fewer engine revs – hence the economy improvement.
+The performance difference between the 2.7 and the three-litre was shattering – to the point where I didn’t dare to do a stopwatch comparison.
+The three-litre V6 Discovery 4 wais almost a performance match for the Range Rover Sport V8 diesel and blew the LandCruiser 200’s 4.5-litre V8 into the weeds.

-Servicing intervals for the three-litre are flexible, with a guide being an annual oil drop or at 26,000km, but the engine management system measures engine load factors and will advise the driver of a hard-driven, heavily loaded or towing Disco 4 of the need for more frequent oil changes.
+Servicing intervals for the three-litre were flexible, with a guide being an annual oil drop or at 26,000km, but the engine management system measured engine load factors and advised the driver of a hard-driven, heavily loaded or towing Disco 4 of the need for more frequent oil changes.

 On and Off-road

-The Disco 3 was the best-handling large wagon in the market, but it’s been supplanted by the Discovery 4, which is sharper and flatter and can be power-steered through the twisty bits.
-The considerable increase in grunt has been achieved with very little engine weight penalty, so the Disco 3’s balance has been retained.
+The Disco 3 was the best-handling large wagon in the market, but it was supplanted by the Discovery 4, which was sharper and flatter and could be power-steered through the twisty bits.
+The considerable increase in grunt was achieved with very little engine weight penalty, so the Disco 3’s balance was retained.
 ‘Nough said.

-Off road, the Discovery 4 retains the original’s dynamics and the Terrain Response system has been enhanced somewhat.
-We noticed a difference in Hill Descent Control behaviour when in ‘Rock Crawl’ mode, because the new system pre-loads the wheel brakes.
-There was much less noise from the brakes during steep descents and less jerking than happens in our Disco 3.
+Off road, the Discovery 4 retained the original’s dynamics and the Terrain Response system was enhanced somewhat.
+We noticed a difference in Hill Descent Control behaviour when in ‘Rock Crawl’ mode, because the system pre-loaded the wheel brakes.
+There was much less noise from the brakes during steep descents and less jerking than happened in the Disco 3.

-The ‘Sand’ program has been altered to reduce initial wheelspin when lifting off in soft sand – important with the three-litre – but sand remains the nemesis of the Discovery, because it’s a heavy mother and its low-profile rubber doesn’t deform as readily at low pressures as tyres with taller sidewalls.
+The ‘Sand’ program was altered to reduce initial wheelspin when lifting off in soft sand – important with the three-litre – but sand remained the nemesis of the Discovery, because it was a heavy mother and its low-profile rubber didn’t deform as readily at low pressures as tyres with taller sidewalls.

-We checked out the new Gradient Release Control feature that temporarily holds brake pressure on steep slopes when descending a slippery waterfall.
+We checked out the new Gradient Release Control feature that temporarily held brake pressure on steep slopes when descending a slippery waterfall.

 With off-road height selected – a 55mm ground clearance increase - the air suspension system worked well in off-road situations and on two occasions we grounded the vehicle and had the automatic ‘extended mode’ suspension setting come into operation.
-This 35mm-higher suspension setting can’t be driver selected, but it boosts clearance when sensors detect that the vehicle is stuck.
-Once triggered, the extended height can be increased another 35mm by driver action if there’s still not enough lift – making a total possible suspension lift of 125mm over road height.
+This 35mm-higher suspension setting couln’t be driver selected, but it boosted clearance when sensors detected that the vehicle was stuck.
+Once triggered, the extended height could be increased another 35mm by driver action if there was still not enough lift – making a total possible suspension lift of 125mm over road height.

 Our Disco 3 suffered from front end ‘play’ that was traced to prematurely worn ball joints and steering rack ends that were replaced under warranty with much more robust Discovery 4 front end bits.
 Ditto the front and rear anti-sway bar rubbers.